Don't Shut Me Down

 "Don't Shut Me Down" is a song by Swedish pop music group ABBA.
 It was released as a single on 2 September 2021 as a dual single alongside "I Still Have Faith in You".
 Both songs are from the band's ninth studio album and its first in 40 years, Voyage.
 Agnetha Fältskog performs lead vocals.
 It became the first ABBA release to top the Swedish singles chart since "Summer Night City" in 1978.
-The song incorporates three key changes.